 Electric Water Heater Troubleshooting

 Your water is running cold, no fun – especially with our Indiana winters.
-As water heater specialists in Indiana, we know sometimes the problem can be a really simple fix and you don’t need one of our highly trained technicians to come out.
+As Electric water heater specialists in Indianapolis, we know sometimes the problem can be a really simple fix and you don’t need one of our highly trained technicians to come out.
 Let’s take a moment to troubleshoot your system because there are several minor issues that are easy to fix.

 In a previous article we told you to determine if you’ve got a gas or electric water heater.
 Last time we covered Gas Water Heater troubleshooting.
 Today we look at Electric Water Heaters.